Best Cross-Platform IDEs Shortlist

 Cross-platform IDEs are integrated development environments across different operating systems, allowing developers to build and test software on multiple platforms.
 These tools are commonly used by software developers, programmers, and engineers who need to ensure their applications function smoothly on various operating systems.

-Features like code editing, debugging, and version control support efficient development and compatibility across platforms.
+Features like code editing, debugging with terminal emulators, and version control support efficient development and compatibility across platforms.
 These tools provide flexibility and efficiency, enabling developers to create versatile applications without being tied to a single operating system.

 Features Of Cross-Platform IDEs